sqm-autorate/sqm-autorate/README.md

 The default is 20% of the base rates.
 This is good for mid-range to high-speed connections (above 20 Mbps).
 For very slow connections (below 5Mbps) perhaps use 50% of the nominal rate.
-For connections below 3Mbps be aware that even one packet will take about 4ms at 3Mbps and 12ms at 1Mbps.
+For connections below 3Mbps, we suggest to use 75% and be aware that even one packet will take about 4ms at 3Mbps and 12ms at 1Mbps.
 There is no way to get reliable low latency such as for gaming when your connection is much lower than 3Mbps.

-6. Run these commands to start and enable the _sqm-autorate_ service that runs continually:
+7. Run these commands to start and enable the _sqm-autorate_ service that runs continually (if not performed in the `configure.sh`):
    ```
    service sqm-autorate enable && service sqm-autorate start
    ```